The Universe as a Quantum Encoder: Discussion

 \subsection{Acknowledgements}

-We thank Netta Englehardt, Felipe Hern\'{a}ndez, Laura Niermann, Tobias Osborne, Djordje Radicevic, Daniel Ranard, Tadashi Takayanagi and Frank Wilczek for valuable discussions.
+We thank Netta Engelhardt, Hao Geng, Felipe Hern\'{a}ndez, Laura Niermann, Tobias Osborne, Djordje Radicevic, Daniel Ranard, Tadashi Takayanagi and Frank Wilczek for valuable discussions.
 This work is supported by the Harvard Society of Fellows, the Gordon and Betty Moore and Templeton Foundations via the Black Hole Initiative and the Department of Energy under grant DE-SC0007870.